Am excited to begin another planting season this year.

 Crops that can be grown alongside corn include cassava, beans, melon (Egusi), watermelon, cucumber.

 Selecting a Location for Planting Corn

 - Get a suitable location in your garden to grow your corn.
 Corn can be grown on any kind of soil with proper management.

 - But the best kind of soil for it is loamy or sandy-loamy soil.

-- Ensure the land is well drained because corn does not grow well in waterlogged area.
+- Ensure the land is well drained because corn does not grow well in waterlogged areas.

 - If your garden gets waterlogged you will have to make ridges to protect the crops.

-- Choice a location with adequate sunlight at least 12hrs per day the land should be open.
+- Choose a location with adequate sunlight at least 12 hrs per day the land should be open.